Whether you’re a local or a tourist, these are the things to do in Hong Kong which you must try at least once in your lifetime.

 A smaller island to explore, Sharp Island holds many hidden green treasures.
 You can hike, take a swim, or check out the famous “pineapple bun rocks” near the tombolo.
 Sharp Island is relatively easy to get to via public transportation and is definitely worth the trek to explore one of Hong Kong’s natural havens.

 Just under an hour by ferry from Central, Cheung Chau is a quaint island famed for its street snacks, seafood, and unique heritage.
-We’d suggest renting a bike to cycle along the promenade, all the while taking in views of the sea, and perhaps the sunset too.
+We’d suggest renting a bike to cycle along the promenade, so you can take in views of the sea, and perhaps the sunset too.
 The journey to the historic Cheung Po Tsai Cave is a nice, family-friendly walk.
 Afterwards, reward yourselves with the freshest catch right by the harbour.

 Plan your day using our handy guide to Cheung Chau.